blueDog-Consulting/bluesky-skeetgen/README.md

 1. **Enter Bluesky Handle**
    - Type a Bluesky handle (e.g., @username.bsky.social)
-   - Click "Fetch Posts" to load their posts
+   - Click "Fetch Posts" to load their real posts via Bluesky API
-   - Or paste a direct post URL
+   - Or paste a direct post URL for instant loading

 2. **Select a Post**
    - Browse through fetched posts with pagination
+   - Posts show real engagement metrics and content
    - Click on any post to select it
-   - Preview updates automatically
+   - Preview updates automatically with real data

 3. **Export**
    - Choose **Light Mode** or **Dark Mode**
    - Click "Export as PNG" to download
-   - Image preserves the original post content and metrics
+   - Image preserves the original post content and real metrics

 ### Tips for Best Results